Code-Institute-Submissions/monkees/readme.md

 ## Inspiration

-Using a test driven approach and followed the same set up as [Adam Morgan](https://twitter.com/atommorgan):
+Using a test driven approach and followed the same setup as [Adam Morgan](https://twitter.com/atommorgan):
 [Testing AngularJS with Jasmine and Karma](https://scotch.io/tutorials/testing-angularjs-with-jasmine-and-karma-part-1)